-As at March 31, 2021, the Company had working capital of \$2,236,624 compared to working capital of \$44,346 at June 30, 2020.
+As at June 30, 2021, the Company had working capital surplus of \$4,163,387, compared to \$44,346 at June 30, 2020.
 The Company has no revenue from operations and is dependent on financings for working capital.

-The Company's operating costs are expected to remain approximately the same for the remainder of fiscal 2021, while exploration costs will depend on the exploration program budget as approved by the directors.
-The Company is committed to incur flow-through eligible expenditures of \$1,286,370 by December 31, 2021.
+The Company's operating costs are expected to increase in fiscal 2022 due to increased exploration activity and the hiring of more personnel, while exploration costs will depend on the exploration program budget as approved by the directors.